GROUP ACCOMMODATION IS A BIG FACTOR WHEN ORGANISING A SCHOOL TRIP

 As well as being close to transport links, it’ll be important to choose a hostel location that’s within walking distance of key local attractions, shops and activities.
 Keeping your school group occupied and energised will be vital.
 So, long and tricky treks between sights will be a no-no.

-Euro Hostel is located in a number of cities.
+Euro Hostel is located in Glasgow and Edinburgh.
 Each city has its own selection of sights, activities and fun things to do for school trips – no matter the age-group or subject matter.

 School Group Accommodation in Glasgow